 GDPR TRAINING PROGRAM

-Our GDPR training course, created by Professor Daniel Solove, is designed to explain the key requirements of the GDPR in a concise, accessible, and engaging way.
+Our GDPR training course, created by Professor Daniel Solove, is designed to explain the key requirements of the GDPR in a concise, accessible, and engaging way and to help lead to GDPR compliance.
 The course can be used to teach lawyers as well as non-lawyers, and it is a great way to educate a wide array of types of workforce members about the GDPR and the importance of following it.

 The course consists of a video and 4 quiz questions that test on and reinforce the lessons in the video.
 The GDPR training course can stand alone or can be snapped together with other topic segments and goes well with the other courses in our series – Privacy Shield and European Union Privacy Law.